The Change Management Process: What Is It and Who Is It For?

 1. Obtain a bachelor's degree

-To start your career in change management, a minimum requirement will typically be a bachelor's degree in a business-related field, such as business, business administration, human resources, or organizational psychology.
+A bachelor's degree in a business-related field, such as business, business administration, human resources, or organizational psychology, is typically a minimum requirement for starting a career in change management.

 2. Consider obtaining a certification

-In addition to a bachelor’s degree, any certifications or courses in project management or change management may boost your resume and verify your skills and knowledge in the field.
-Many professional change management certificates are available.
+In addition to a bachelor’s degree, certifications or courses in project management or change management may boost your resume and verify your skills and knowledge in the field.
+Many professional change management certifications are available.
 These may enhance your employability, especially if you don’t have much experience.

 • ACMP Certified Change Management Professional (CCMP)